LOOKING FOR TRAIN TICKETS?

 Opened in 1863 by the Inverness and Perth Junction Railway, one of its earliest visitors to Blair Atholl station was Queen Victoria, on her way to Blair Castle to visit her friend, the 6th Duke of Atholl, who was gravely ill.

 The current stationhouse building dates from 1869.
-It is on the ‘up’ platform and is a two-storey, Grade ‘B’ listed building, incorporating the former station master’s house upstairs.
-When it was built, it had two single-storey wings, one of which was the Duke of Atholl’s private waiting room, which was demolished in the late 1960s.
+It is on the ‘up’ platform and is a two-storey, stone building, incorporating the former station master’s house upstairs.
+When it was built, the stationhouse had two single-storey wings (also called ‘pavilions’), one of which was the Duke of Atholl’s private waiting room.
+This was demolished in the late 1960s, as was the original decorative awning.

 About Friends of Blair Atholl Station